-He urged us to not merely “look for” but to actually “hasten” the coming of Christ—to intentionally live in such a way as to usher in God’s expressed will on earth as it is in heaven.
-For the early believers, anticipating Christ’s return was a gripping attitude of expectancy.
+He urged us to not merely look for but to hasten the coming of Jesus; that is, to live with such purpose and godliness that we manifest and usher in God’s expressed will on earth as it is in heaven.

-Read that last sentence again because it explains why the early believers were not deceived and why the apostles were not deceptive.
+Read that last sentence again.
+It explains why the early believers were not deceived and why the apostles were not deceptive.

 And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.”

-Digging in for the long haul, they embraced their Kingdom mandate as custodians of the planet and built a beachhead upon which, if Jesus tarried, the next generation could achieve more.
+Digging in for the long haul, they embraced their Kingdom mandate as custodians of the planet and built a beachhead upon which, if Jesus tarried (and He did), the next generation could achieve more.